 SNA Displays unveiled the highest-resolution LED screen in the history of Times Square with the debut of the newest large-format LED video spectacular at 701 7th Avenue (also known as 20 Times Square).

-SNA displays selected Analog Way to provide a full 8K-resolution processing solution for the massive wrap-around display, which showcases NFL Experience, a joint venture of the NFL and Cirque du Soleil.
+SNA displays selected Analog Way to provide a full 8K-resolution processing solution for the massive wrap-around display, which showcases the NFL Experience, a joint venture of the NFL and Cirque du Soleil.

 Analog Way supported the SNA team from the initial signal flow review to a full system mock up and demo, post-sale programming and on-site commissioning.

 The 40-story high-rise at the corner of 7th Avenue and West 47th Street will house the Marriott EDITION hotel as well as many prominent tenants such as NFL Experience, an exciting new interactive fan attraction.
-The building features SNA’s wrap-around EMPIRE™ display canvas, one of the largest continuous exterior displays in the world representing more than 17,000 square feet of LED display technology.
+The building features SNA’s wrap-around EMPIRE™ exterior products display canvas, one of the largest continuous exterior displays in the world representing more than 17,000 square feet of LED display technology.
 With 8K/60Hz processing, the screen is built to accommodate the next generation of video and broadcast media content.

 Instead of relying exclusively on media servers to drive the Times Square display, SNA opted to have Analog Way create an 8K/60Hz scaling solution using the company’s LiveCore product line.
 Analog Way scalers are the most advanced in the world, with extremely low latency and the best image quality available.